passagemath/passagemath-pkg-lefschetz-family/README.md

 os.environ["SAGE_NUM_THREADS"] = '10'
 ```

-See [the computation of the periods of the Fermat quartic surface](https://nbviewer.org/urls/gitlab.inria.fr/epichonp/eplt-support/-/raw/main/Fermat_periods.ipynb) for a usage example.
+See [the computation of the periods of the Fermat quartic surface](https://nbviewer.org/urls/gitlab.inria.fr/epichonp/eplt-support/-/raw/main/Fermat_periods.ipynb) for a detailed usage example.

 #### Copy-paste ready examples